 Cooking with a big seafood steamer stock pot is needed if you want more room for large amounts of seafood.
-If you are steaming Alaskan snow crab legs, lobsters or a bunch of little neck clams you need a large seafood steamer stock pot.
-The best stock pots are the large waterless cookware stock pots that come with steam control valves.
+If you are steaming Alaskan snow crab legs, crab claws, lobsters or a bunch of little neck clams you need a large seafood steam stock pot.
+The best crab steamer pots are the large pots that come with steam control valves.
 These special stock pots steam cook the seafood to perfection with all the natural flavors that are left in the food and not boiled away.

 Directions for Waterless Stock Pot Cooking: Add only a little water at the bottom, then add your seafood and cover with the lid.
 Make sure the steam control valve is open.
 Start on medium heat, never high heat.
 When the whistle sounds, close the valve and turn off the heat.
 The seafood will finish cooking in the steam with the valve closed.